sara-nl/spiderdocs/source/Pages/storage/ada-interface.rst

 on magnetic tape has to be copied to a hard drive before it can be used.
 This action is called Staging files or ‘bringing a file online’.

+Your macaroon needs to be created with UPDATE_METADATA permissions to allow for staging operations.

 **--stage <file>**

 **--stage <directory>**